buzz/mediainfo.js/README.md

 - `chunkSize`: Chunk size used by `analyzeData` (in bytes)
 - `coverData`: Whether to extract binary cover data (Base64-encoded)
 - `format`: Format of result value (choices: `object`, `JSON`, `XML`, `HTML` or `text`)
+- `locateFile`: Optional callback function to override `MediaInfo.wasm` location.
+Must return URL/path to file.
+Helpful if you want to serve `MediaInfoModule.wasm` from a custom location.
+  `(url, scriptDirectory) => pathToFile`
 - Returns a Promise if no callback is given.

 ```js